Gary Anderson (designer): Recycling design competition

-In 1970, when Anderson was 23 years old, the Container Corporation of America (CCA) released a poster that was widely distributed to colleges and universities in the United States.
+In 1970, when Anderson was 23 years old and a student at the University of Southern California, the Container Corporation of America (CCA) released a poster that was widely distributed to colleges and universities in the United States.
 Under the direction of Walter Paepcke, the CCA had established itself as a leader in corporate graphics and design.
 The poster advertised a competition to design a graphic symbol which would be used on recycled paper products and which could recognize a commitment to environmental sensitivity on the part of any manufacture who was engaged in recycling.
 The winning symbol would be given over to the public domain.
 The competition was also to honor the first Earth Day, which was held that same year on April 22.

 Anderson designed a symbol and submitted three variations of it to the competition.
 The alternatives actually represented Anderson's stepwise refinement of a basic idea involving three arrows – from a more elaborate design utilizing different tones and the word "recycle", to a simple black and white line drawing with no wording.
 Anderson has stated that it only took him a "day or two" to come up with the design.
 The arrows were planar, suggesting strips of paper, but they curved and bent back upon themselves as though captured in the midst of an industrial manufacturing process, and the three arrows taken together as a continuous band formed the topological figure known as a Möbius strip.